ostyjs/nostr-hooks/README.md

 The optional `options` object accepts the following properties:

 - `enabled`: A boolean flag indicating whether the subscription is enabled.
 If set to `false`, the subscription will not be created.
+This can be useful for toggling subscriptions on and off.

   ```
   Default is `true`